Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ## How do we understand place?

 **Key Ideas**
-a) People see, experience and understand place in different ways, this can also change over time.
+> a) People see, experience and understand place in different ways, this can also change over time.
 b) Places are represented through a variety of contrasting formal and informal agencies.

 **Content A:**
 - The complexities that exist when trying to define place, including the concept of space versus place.
 - How and why people perceive places in different ways based on their identity, including age, gender, sexuality, religion and role.
-- How level of emotional attachment to place can influence people’s behaviour and activities in a place.
+- How level of emotional attachment to place can influence people’'s behaviour and activities in a place.
 - How the processes of globalisation and time-space compression can influence our sense of place.

 **Content B:**